The University is now leasing brand new, on-campus housing for faculty, graduate and professional students.

 Research emphasis encompasses areas such as molecular pharmacology, molecular biology of ion channels, cell physiology, cardiovascular pharmacology, autonomic pharmacology and neuropharmacology.

-Individual laboratory attention by the faculty allows the student to develop skills in experimental design, execution, and analysis; statistics; literature searching; grant writing; manuscript preparation; oral presentations; and laboratory management.
-The focus of the doctoral research may be tailored to the student's interests, goals, and abilities.
-The program typically requires four full years to complete.
+Individual laboratory attention by the faculty allows students to develop skills in experimental design, execution and analysis, statistics, literature searching, grant writing, manuscript preparation, oral presentations and laboratory management.
+The focus of the doctoral research may be tailored to students’ interests, goals and abilities.